As we move forward through 2021, we are kicking off a new blog series called Where are They Now?

 I live in my apartment along the Connecticut shoreline with my housemate, Amanda.
 We first met before I even started at Vista’s Discover Program; we met when I was trying Vista over the summer during Exploring Independence.
 We stayed friends and have become better friends since we started living together.

 What are some of the things you wanted for your life that led you to join the Discover Program?

-What are some skills you learned in Discover, and what are you still working on in Engage?
+What are some skills you have learned, and what are you still working on?

 What do you do for community involvement, work, volunteering, or job development?

 I work at Ventures Business Services with Vista in the Medical Materials Handling department.
 When I was still developing my vocational skills, I did an internship as a receptionist at Vista’s Madison office location.
 Then, I did a job assessment at Ventures before I was officially hired.
 At my job, I make supply trays for local hospitals, something I am very proud of.
 You have to make sure the supplies are not expired, everything is included, and you have exactly the right amount of each item.
 At Vista, I realized one of my strengths is being able to focus when I am in a quiet environment.
 I can get distracted when the environment is loud, so some people I grew up with were surprised that I am good at a job that requires so much concentration!

 Can you tell us about an average day for you?
 What sorts of things do you do in your free time?
 Can you talk about your social life?